 What is a “trial”?
-A trial is just that.
 I will travel to your location and do your makeup as if it were the day of your wedding.
 You will get to preview your look, wear it for the day and evening and see what it looks like in different lighting and different times of day.
 Your makeup will last about 12-15 hours.
 Effortless beauty.

 Where will the trial / consultation take place?
 The makeup artist will come to your location, within the city of Chicago, North Shore, and surrounding suburbs.
 No travel fee.
 Please contact Fine Makeup Art regarding longer distances and Destination Weddings.
 Travel fees apply.